francescogerardomarra/its/modulo26/3_filters.md

             throws IOException, ServletException {

         // Phase 1: **Before chain.doFilter(request, response)** (Request Processing / Pre-processing)
-        // This is where we can perform actions on the incoming request before it reaches the target resource (e.g., servlet).
+        // This is where we can perform actions on the incoming request before it reaches the target resource (e.g. servlet).

         System.out.println("Processing incoming request...");  // Before passing the request along the chain

-        // Custom logic for request processing (e.g., JWT validation, logging, security checks)
+        // Custom logic for request processing (e.g. JWT validation, logging, security checks)
         // In this phase, you might check for an authentication token, validate input, or log details for auditing.

         // Pass the request and response along the filter chain